BiodivGenomic/ECuADOR/README.md

  # IMPORTANT

-All used input chloroplast files either in genbank or fasta format must be in separate files within one container folder which in turn have to be in a single format only fasta or genbank (see the examples format file above).
+All used input chloroplast files either in genbank or fasta format must be in separate files within one container folder which in turn have to be in a single format only fasta or genbank (see the examples format files above).
 The script won't read mixed formats or multi chloroplast sequences in one single container file.